rdoxenham/openstack-training/documentation/openstack-manual.md

 #**Lab 1: Configuring your host machine for OpenStack**

 **Prerequisites:**
-* A hypervisor that supports NAT networking (ideally physical for performance)
+* A physical machine installed with either Fedora 18/x86_64 or Red Hat Enterprise Linux 6/x86_64
 * A DVD iso of Red Hat Enterprise Linux 6.4 x86_64
-* An active subscription to Red Hat's OpenStack Distribution -or- packages locally available
+* An active subscription to Red Hat's OpenStack Distribution -or- package repository available locally

 **Tools used:**
 * SSH
-* Virtual Machine Manager (KVM/libvirt) -or- Virtualisation platform of choice
+* Virtual Machine Manager (KVM/libvirt)
 * yum (for updates)

 ##**Introduction**

-This initial lab will enable you to prepare a local environment for deploying virtual machine instances that OpenStack will be installed onto.
-There are a number of tasks that need to be carried out in order to prepare the environment.
-The OpenStack nodes will need a network to communicate with each other, it will also be extremely beneficial to provide the nodes with access to package repositories via the Internet or repositories available locally, therefore a NAT based network is a great way of establishing network isolation (your hypervisor just becomes the gateway for your OpenStack nodes).
+This first lab will prepare your local environment for deploying virtual machine instances that OpenStack will be installed onto; this is considered an "all-in-one" solution, a single physical system where the virtual machines provide the infrastructure.
+There are a number of tasks that need to be carried out in order to prepare the environment; the OpenStack nodes will need a network to communicate with each other, it will also be extremely beneficial to provide the nodes with access to package repositories via the Internet or repositories available locally, therefore a NAT based network is a great way of establishing network isolation (your hypervisor just becomes the gateway for your OpenStack nodes).
 The instructions configure a RHEL/Fedora based environment to provide this network configuration and make sure we have persistent addresses.

 Estimated completion time: 10 minutes

 ##**Preparing the environment**

-Test